 Track Prerequisites

 A bachelor's degree in Psychology or a related area.
 A minimum of 15 semester hours of undergraduate psychology courses are required as a prerequisite for applicants with a degree in a field other than psychology.
-Completion of courses in abnormal psychology and research methods and/or statistics is strongly recommended.
+Completion of courses in abnormal psychology (or psychopathology) and research methods and/or statistics is strongly recommended.
 Other recommended courses include clinical psychology, developmental psychology, personality theory, physiological psychology, and psychology of diversity.

 Degree Requirements